What is lymphangioleiomyomatosis (LAM)?

 Who gets lymphangioleiomyomatosis (LAM)?

-LAM almost exclusively affects women.
+Lymphangioleiomyomatosis (LAM) almost exclusively affects women.
 Women who have the disease are usually diagnosed between the ages of 20 and 40.
 About 30% of women who have tuberous sclerosis also have LAM.

 What causes lymphangioleiomyomatosis (LAM)?

 There is a second form of LAM that is not associated with tuberous sclerosis, called sporadic LAM.
-People who have sporadic LAM also have changes in these genes, but the gene mutations are not hereditary and cannot be passed on to children.
-The reason these gene mutations occur remains a mystery.
+People who have sporadic LAM also have genetic mutations, but the gene mutations are not hereditary and cannot be passed on to children.
+The reason these gene mutations occur is unclear.

-What are the symptoms of lymphangioleiomyomatosis?
+What are the symptoms of lymphangioleiomyomatosis (LAM)?

-- Shortness of breath, which can get worse over time
+- Shortness of breath, which can get worse over time.

-- Chest pain
+- Chest pain.

-- Cough, sometimes with phlegm or blood streaks
+- Cough, sometimes with phlegm or blood streaks.

-- Pneumothorax (collapsed lung)
+- Pneumothorax (collapsed lung).

-- Pleural effusions (fluid that accumulates in the chest cavity in which the lung sits)
+- Pleural effusions (fluid that accumulates in the chest cavity in which the lung sits).